expede/minimal-spanning-merkle-tree/README.md

 As a data transfer format, this encoding is often convenient.
 It eliminates the need for a special decoder and can use standard tools from JSON and CBOR.
 Minimal spanning trees are often much smaller than redundant trees, and equal to or slightly smaller than an equivalent CAR file.

 There is a performance penalty when using a minimal spanning tree directly in memory since some links are references.
 Following those links requires scanning the entire structure per some rule, such as keeping all inlined links as far to the left as possible.
 However, this is less efficient than the inlined or tabled strategies.
-It is RECOMMENDED that if the data be unpacked to a more efficient strutcure (either lazily at runtime, or eagerly ahead of time) if it is heavily cross-linked.
+It is RECOMMENDED that if the data be unpacked to a more efficient structure (either lazily at runtime, or eagerly ahead of time) if it is heavily cross-linked.

 ``` mermaid
 flowchart